ITSme71/complexNumber/README.md

 	complexNumber = real + 1j*imag

 1. In C
-	Structure is used to implement comlex number.
+	Structure is used to implement complex number.
 	Input & output data type is "float", which can be changed (using typedef) according to need.
 	Basic complex functions are implemented.
 	Example is shown in "example.c".